imbcmdth/deFunc/README.md

 bar("new_a");			// -> foo("new_a",     "b",  "c")
 bar("new_a", "new_b");	// -> foo("new_a", "new_b",  "c")
 ````
 Optional parameters are always filled in from left to right.
-So to set *C*, you **must** first provide both *A* and *B*.
+To set *C*, you **must** first provide both *A* and *B*.

 ## More Usage

-**deFunc** does not require that every function parameter is set to some default.
+**deFunc** does not require that every function parameter is provided some default.
 Parameters without a default value automatically become *required* parameters.

 Required parameters will throw a [ReferenceError](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/ReferenceError) if they are not provided by the caller.
 With **deFunc** enforcing required parameters for you, your functions don't have to worry about getting "undefined" where it shouldn't be.